Why is my cat twitching in their sleep? Vet's guide to dreaming vs. seizures

 Should I wake my cat up if he's twitching?

-In general, it’s not a good idea to try to wake your cat up from sleep.
+In general, no. It’s not a good idea to try to wake your cat up from sleep.

 If your cat is twitching due to a dream, he is likely in the REM (rapid eye movement) phase of sleep.
 This is the deepest phase of sleep, and the sleep phase during which dreams occur.
 Cats that are woken up during REM sleep may be disoriented, and may even act aggressively toward their owners.

 Additionally, REM sleep is the most restful and restorative sleep for pets.
-If you wake your cat up from REM sleep, you are limiting their ability to obtain needed rest.
+If you wake your cat up from REM sleep, you are limiting its ability to obtain needed rest.

 Why do cats sleep with their eyes open?